 span#firstTag b element, since it doesn’t have a class of blue.

-Aria labels provide a text alternative to an element that has no visible text on the screen and are typically used for accessibility purposed.
+Aria labels provide a text alternative to an element that has no visible text on the screen and are typically used for accessibility purposes.

 Heap is set up to prioritize aria labels whenever it makes sense to do so.
-For each element in the hierarchy, Heap pulls out one type of token – either ID, attributes, classes, or tag.
-During the evaluation process, attributes are sorted according to their original ordering and the priority assigned to each specific attribute key.
+For each element in the hierarchy, Heap pulls out one type of token – either ID, attributes, classes, or tags.
+During the evaluation process, attributes are sorted according to their original order and the priority assigned to each specific attribute key.

 For example, aria labels are prioritized below data-attributes, which are scored above most other attributes.
 Starting from the highest priority attributes, Heap checks the attribute’s uniqueness within the entire DOM and its local DOM subtree.
-If chosen it is added to the selector, and any other attributes are skipped.
+If chosen it’s added to the selector, and any other attributes are skipped.

 Because aria-label is now the highest priority attribute, if it fits the uniqueness criteria, it will likely be present in the final selector.